FMJS/memory_model/README.md

 # Memory Model
-Analyses of the JavaScript Concurrent Memory Model
+Formal Methods for the Analyses of the JavaScript Concurrent Memory Model